Behavioural pseudometrics for continuous-time diffusions: Abstract

 Bisimulation is a concept that captures behavioural equivalence of states in a variety of types of transition systems.
 It has been widely studied in a discrete-time setting where the notion of a step is fundamental.
 In our setting we are considering ``flow''-processes emphasizing that they evolve in continuous time.
 In such continuous-time settings, the concepts are not straightforward adaptations of their discrete-time analogues and we restrict our study to diffusions that do not lose mass over time and with additional regularity constraints.

-In \cite{Chen19a, Chen20} we proposed different definitions of behavioural equivalences for continuous-time stochastic processes where the evolution is a \emph{flow} through time.
-That work only addressed equivalences.
+In \cite{Chen19a, Chen20}, Chen et al. proposed different definitions of behavioural equivalences for continuous-time stochastic processes where the evolution is a \emph{flow} through time.
+That work only addressed equivalen\-ces.
 In this work, we aim at quantifying how differently processes behave.
 We present two pseudometrics for diffusion-like processes.
 These pseudometrics are fixpoints of two different functionals on the space of 1-bounded pseudometrics on the state space.
-We also characterize these pseudometrics in terms of real-valued modal logics; this is a quantitative analogue of the notion of logical characterization of bisimulation.
+We also characterize these pseudometrics in terms of real-valued modal logics; this is a quantitative analogue of the notion of logical characte\-rization of bisimulation.
 These real-valued modal logics indicate that the two pseudometrics are different and thus yield different notions of behavioural equivalence.